softeng-feup/open-cx-b/docs/Development-Report.md

 ![Cardy B's use case diagram](use-case-diagram.png)

 #### Attendees
-Cardy 🅱️'s use cases for a conference attendee is to easily make and manage their connections with other participants of the conference.
+Cardy B's use cases for a conference attendee is to easily make and manage their connections with other participants of the conference.
 To that end, they would have utility for:
   * Facilities to set their profile